-For Network Scanning features, ports 138 and 139 are used for both outbound (i.e. exporting scanned images and associated data) and inbound functionality (i.e. retrieving Scan Templates).
-In both instances, these ports are only open when the files are being stored to the server or templates are being retrieved from the Template Pool.
-For these features, SMB protocol is used.
+For Network Scanning features, SMB/CIFS uses ports 138 and 139 to exporting scanned images and associated data if the repository OS supports NetBIOS.
+These ports are only open when the files are being stored to the server.

-2.8.2.7.
+2.7.4.8.
 Ports 161, 162, SNMP

 These ports support the SNMPv1, SNMPv2c, and SNMPv3 protocols.
 Please note that SNMP v1 does not have any password or community string control.
 SNMPv2 relies on a community string to keep unwanted people from changing values or browsing parts of the MIB.
 This community string is transmitted on the network in clear text so anyone sniffing the network can see the password.
 Xerox strongly recommends that the customer change the community string upon product installation.
-SNMP is configurable, and may be explicitly enabled or disabled in the Properties tab of the device's web pages.
+SNMP is configurable, and may be explicitly enabled or disabled in the Properties tab on the WebUI.